 Halloween 2018 was no ordinary ghouls’ day for Gracie Neef.
 She and both her parents dressed up as the witches from “Hocus Pocus.”
 To Gracie’s delight, her father’s costume included a long, blonde wig.
 Even more unusual, Gracie was an inpatient at Boston Children’s Hospital.
 “The fact that Gracie was going to spend Halloween in the hospital was at first really sad,” says Gracie’s mother, Lucie Brennan.
 “But we went trick or treating all around the hospital.
 It was surprisingly fun.”
 Two weeks later, Gracie had spinal fusion surgery.

-For years, Lucie and her husband, James, knew Gracie would need spinal surgery someday.
+For years, Lucie and her husband, James, knew Gracie would need spinal fusion surgery someday.
 When she was 18 months old, Dr. Edward Smith, pediatric neurosurgeon at Boston Children’s, removed a fast-growing tumor, called an ependymoma, from her brain and spine.
 The surgery and the radiation treatment that followed were successful; Gracie has been cancer-free for four years and counting.
 However, the extensive surgery weakened Gracie’s cervical spine.

 The long road of stabilizing Gracie’s spine